marcusoftnet/marcusoftnet.github.io/_posts/2020-02-12-how-do-i-kanbanize-my--items-backlog---a-reponse.md

 Let's go the other other extreme and see what we find there: oh - the agile ninja.
 What does she suggest?

-Don't spending a lot of time thinking about what is the most important - just pick an important thing and start to do that.
-Once you the smallest possible thing that could help the user with something - put it in front of a user.
+> Don't spending a lot of time thinking about what is the most important - just pick an important thing and start to do that.
+And throw the rest of the backlog out the window.
+If it is important it will come back.
+>
+> Once you the smallest possible thing that could help the user with something - put it in front of a user.
 Based on their feedback, decided what to do next.
 Until you have achieved the outcome, expressed in business terms.

 Did you notice that it starts the same?
 But with two crucial details; we put something useable in front of an user, not when it's done but when we can learn from it.
 And what do we want to learn?
 What works, if it takes us closer to the business goal or if it move the business value needle in the right direction.

 Come again?
+What was that?

-There is no defined business goal.
-Well, you probably know what the agile ninja would say;
+Your stories doesn't have a business value attached to them?!
+Well, hehe ... you probably know what the agile ninja would say;

 >You don't know why you are doing this?
 >